urmzd/chess/README.md

 # HOW TO RUN:

+1. First, ensure that you have Python 3.7 + installed.
-1. Access source folder.
+2. Access source folder.
-2. Put the follow command in your terminal: 'python Chess.py'
+3. Put the follow command in your terminal: 'python Chess.py'
+4. Have fun playing!
+Type 'help' in the terminal for assistance in learning more about the game.

 # TODO: